🛠 Outlook Error

 Check Your Internet Connection

-Outlook requires a stable internet connection to connect to your mail server.
+Outlook requires a stable connection to reach your email server.

 02